Limited Edition Fine Art Print Ready for Hanging.

 $995.00 – $4,895.00

-This Iceland Hikers limited edition print highlights the scale of the human race compared to the geothermic hillsides within central Iceland.
-This photo was originally photographed using a digital camera and a 200mm focal length lens to render the abstract color of the hills and silhouette the hikers on the ridgeline.
+This Teton Sunset Horses limited edition print displays the drama of a clearing thunderstorm at sunset in the Tetons of Wyoming.
+This photo was originally photographed using a digital camera and a 24mm focal length lens to specifically detail the expanse of the environment from that evening.

 While many photographers consider limited edition print runs of hundreds or thousands, Jay is only printing 12 copies of each photo in this limited edition fine art print series.
 Once sold out these photos will never be printed again.
 Each series has tiered pricing attached to it, adding more value as it nears the end of its print run.
 There are 4 pricing tiers, with 3 prints available in each tier.